How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 Of course, a mental health professional can give you someone to confide in if you’re concerned about being judged by your loved ones.
 They can also help you deal with your feelings of guilt to allow you to confide in your friends and family.

-The Psychology of Guilt and Shame in Cheating
+The Psychology of Guilt & Shame in an Affair

-When we cheat on a spouse, whether we are caught or not, we can feel guilty and shameful.
+When we cheat on a spouse, whether we’re caught or not, we can feel guilty and shameful.

 These negative emotions can stay with us for a long time.
 But before we can begin to overcome them and let them go, we need to understand what they are and how they affect us.

-What is Guilt & How to Overcome It After Cheating
+What is Guilt & How Do You Overcome It After Cheating?

 Guilt is probably one of the strongest emotions that we experience when we cheat.
 It can become so overwhelming that it can lead to depression and anxiety.